-It is never a good idea to assume superiority as a result of your accomplishments, regardless of how impressive they may look to the external world.
+It is never a good idea to assume superiority due to your accomplishments, regardless of how impressive they may look to the external world.

-Secondly, because you actually «did not build that.»
+Secondly, because you still need to build that.

-You might have surely worked very hard, have an excellent academic record and be blessed with an impressive IQ.
+You might have worked hard, had an excellent academic record, and had an impressive IQ.
 So what?
-There are a lot of hard-working, smart, and very creative people in this competitive world with outstanding academic credentials too.
-We need to recognize that in all our accomplishments there is this element of serendipity, of being in the right place at the right moment that we can take very little credit of.
-We cannot deny luck playing a significant role in helping us achieve many of our goals.
+There are many hard-working, intelligent, and very creative people in this competitive world with outstanding academic credentials, too.
+We must recognize that in all our accomplishments, there is this element of serendipity, of being in the right place at the right moment, for which we can take very little credit.
+We cannot deny that luck plays a significant role in helping us achieve many of our goals.

-Thirdly, because a healthy sense of humility will prepare yourself better to face any future setbacks and avoid to be crushed by any little failure.
+Thirdly, a healthy humility will prepare you to face future setbacks and avoid being crushed by any minor failure.

-This means not feeling self-important as a result of your successes, but humble and willing to pay them forward and helping others in need.
-Don’t detach yourself from others but always remember how similar you are to them and how fickle fortune is.
-One day you might be trading places.
+This means not feeling self-important due to your successes but being humble and willing to pay them forward and help others in need.
+Don’t detach yourself from others, but remember how similar you are to them and how fickle fortune is.
+One day, you might be trading places.

-Lastly, because a self-aware leader is a humble one.
+Lastly, a self-aware leader is a humble one.

 Humility is not a matter of low self-esteem and poor self-image.
-Humility is about recognizing the truth about oneself, and our accomplishments, which entails recognizing both our limitations and our gifts, our role in making things happen and the role chance played in our successes.
+Humility is about recognizing the truth about oneself and our accomplishments, which entails recognizing our limitations and gifts, our role in making things happen, and the role chance played in our successes.

 C.S.
 Lewis defined humility as not thinking less of yourself but thinking less about yourself.
-From time to time it is very comforting forgetting about ourselves and turning our attention outward to others, isn’t it?
-And the more we acknowledge the fact that fortune is fickle, that our achievements are not only ours, and that we are not different from those that are today in need, the better leaders we will become.
+Sometimes, it is very comforting to forget about ourselves and focus outward on others.
+And the more we acknowledge that fortune is fickle, that our achievements are not only ours, and that we are not different from those in need, the better leaders we will become.